 Most of us have deep valleys and crevices between the peaks of our molars, these are called pits and fissures.
 Those can be very difficult spots to keep clean, and decay-causing bacteria thrive there.
 That’s where a dental sealant material comes in.
 Dental sealants serve as a barrier against bacteria and food particles in those deep molar crevices.
 It doesn’t make up for slacking off in the brushing and flossing department, but it does make adult teeth far more resilient against decay.

 The ideal time for your child to get dental sealants is shortly after their adult molars erupt, which usually begins around age six.
 The sooner the sealants are in place, the less of an opportunity bacteria have of setting up shop in those hard-to-brush crevices.
-Normally first molars erupt around 6 years of age, and second molars erupt around 12 years of age.
+Normally first molars erupt around 6 years of age, and the second molars erupt around 12 years of age.
 At McOmie Family Dentistry we want to seal these teeth as soon as we see these teeth erupt fully.
-We don’t want to give any opportunity to get decay going in those grooves.
+We don’t want to give an opportunity to get decay going in those grooves.
 The faster they are sealed the less likely they are to get decay.

 Sealant Application Is Simple

-Applying the sealant to teeth is simple, quick, noninvasive, and painless.
+Applying the sealant to teeth is simple, quick, non-invasive, and painless.
 First, the teeth are carefully brushed and cleaned.
-Then they are blown dry before being painted with special gel.
+Then they are blown dry before being painted with a special gel.
 The white plastic coating is applied to the deeper grooves of the biting surface of the molars next.
 In order to cure or harden this coating, we use a special light.
 Sealants can last from five to ten years, and we make sure to keep an eye on them whenever your child comes in for a dental check-up.